 - SPAN 425, 426/ARHI 270, 271: Latin American Visual Art

+- Electives: 4 courses (normally 24 units).
 Elective courses from other disciplines must allow students to focus their individual work on Latin America, and such work must count for at least 25 percent of the final grade for the course.
-Course content can change from semester to semester; therefore, when choosing electives, it is the responsibility of the student to speak to the professor to confirm that 25 percent of the graded work can be based on Latin American themes.
-Departments have agreed that students can focus individual work as part of the courses listed below, though instructor consent is required for LAST elective credit.
+Course content can change from term to term; therefore, when choosing electives, it is the responsibility of the student to speak to the professor to confirm that 25 percent of the graded work can be based on Latin American themes.
 Courses not included on this list may be used as electives provided they meet the above requirements.

 - Only up to six units can be from an independent study or tutorial (550 level).